 - An initial payload of data, so that users don't need to wait for a spinner right after opening a page.

 Flarum responds to requests based on routing config, so the first place we look is the forum routes.php, where core's forum routes are defined.
-We see that for all "frontend" routes (ie those you can type into your browser bar and visit), we use $routes->toForum(Content\Something::class)
+We see that for all "frontend" routes (ie those you can type into your browser bar and visit), we use $routes->toForum(Content\Something::class), which in turn uses RouteHandlerFactory::toFrontend.

 - It resolves a